-- School counselors will use data to assess effectiveness of the comprehensive school counseling program. - School counselors will assess types of data and ways to evaluate trend data. - School counselors collect the data on their students SAT and ACT scores, and monitor the future plans of their students.
+- School counselors will use data to assess effectiveness of the comprehensive school counseling program. - School counselors will assess types of data and ways to evaluate trend data. - School counselors collect the data to monitor the future plans of their students.